 Check out our article on best before vs use by dates.

 That leaves us with a large group of foods that need refrigeration and very little space to store them.
 The most ideal case would be to separate the food groups into their own fridges.
-That means raw meats should have its own fridge.
+That means raw meats should have their own fridge.
 Fruits and vegetables should be stored separately from dairy products.
 And ready to eat meals should be separated from each of the above.

 The reality is, that most kitchens don’t have the luxury of separating their foods in this manner.
-One of the biggest mistakes kitchen still make today is that they store raw foods with ready to eat foods.
+One of the biggest mistakes kitchens still make today is that they store raw foods with ready to eat foods.
 Usually due to restricted space.
 So what is the safest alternative?